-If after having discussed the matter with a Heritage Council member of staff you still wish to appeal a funding decision, you must write to the Chief Executive of the Heritage Council within eight working weeks from the date of the letter of notification.
-The letter of appeal must state:
+If after having discussed the matter with the Grants Team you still wish to appeal a funding decision, you must write to the Head of Finance within four working weeks from the date of the letter of notification.
+You will receive a written acknowledgment within five working days.

 - the grounds on which you believe your application was not properly dealt with or

 - specific reasons or evidence you may have to support your appeal.